 Curious how the credit card processing industry works?
 Here is a crash course:

 Credit Cards are an extremely popular form of payment.
 They are used every day to pay bills, purchase items online and in stores, and to pay for all types of services.
 However, many people do not fully understand how the payments are coordinated between the customer's credit cards, banks, and payment processors to allow for the quick and easy payment experience that consumers are accustomed to today.
+Here is a brief overview of how credit card processing works, and the role of the different participants at each step.

 The Card Brands

 So what do Visa and MasterCard do?
 Visa and MasterCard are credit card networks (often referred to as "Card Brands").
 These credit card networks facilitate a system of real-time authorization and fund transfers between merchants (businesses), customers, and their respective banks.
-The most popular networks in the US and Canada are Visa, MasterCard, Discover and American Express.
+The most popular networks in the US and Canada are Visa, MasterCard, Discover, and American Express.

 The Cardholders And Issuers